-Spaghetti Circus Inc. is a circus school and performing arts company, which promotes excellence in physical theatre and circus arts.
-We seek to develop the artistic, theatrical and physical skills of youth across regional NSW and provide an inspirational training space for professional artists to explore and develop their work while sharing their unique skills with Spaghetti participants, their industry peers and the community at large.
+Spaghetti Circus Inc. is a circus school and performing arts company, which promotes excellence in circus arts and physical theatre.
+We seek to develop the artistic, theatrical and physical skills of youth around the NSW region of the Northern Rivers.
+We provide an inspirational training space for professional artists to explore and develop their work while sharing their unique skills with Spaghetti participants, their industry peers and the community at large.

 In a risk averse world seemingly dominated by fear and constrained by perceived limitations, circus offers us the possibility to dream, play, imagine, aspire and connect.